L1lith/Directory-Routes/README.md

 # Directory Routes
-Directory Routes allows you to require modules in a folder deeply and map all exports to their full relative path to the required folder.
+Directory Routes allows you to require modules in a folder deeply and pair all exports with their relative path to the required folder.

 What is this good for?
 We can use this for very cleanly organizing our HTTP endpoints using file/directory structures.